rsurve3/Click-Thorugh-Rate-for-Advertising-Dataset/README.md

 Abstract
 This project presents a unique way of solving a real life question which every company faces in digital marketing.
-Digital Advertising is a multi
-- billion dollar industry which is growing rapidly with each year.
+Digital Advertising is a multibillion dollar industry which is growing rapidly with each year.
 The project model focuses on determining whether a said person in the dataset would click on the ad link on the particular site or not depending on different parameters related to the person or the ad.